20 C

 3. Be Clear and Direct

-Speaking your truth—gently but honestly—helps your partner understand your feelings, expectations, and desires.
-Clear communication builds trust, deepens emotional intimacy, and sets the tone for a relationship rooted in respect and real connection.
+Say what you mean—kindly but honestly—and your partner actually gets where you’re coming from.
+Clear communication builds trust, deepens emotional intimacy, and sets the tone for a relationship based on respect and real connection.

 4. Practice Active Listening

-Strong relationships—whether romantic or family—are built on the foundation of being truly heard.
-Practicing active listening means giving your full attention, making eye contact, and showing that you care about what the other person is saying.
-It’s not about fixing or reacting—it’s about being present.
+Strong relationships—romantic or family—start with actually being heard.
+Active listening means putting your phone down, making eye contact, and showing you care about what the other person is saying.
+It’s not about fixing things or jumping in with solutions—it’s about being present and curious.

 5. Use Positive Language